countable-web/open-source-corporation/peopleops/getting_started/ONBOARDING.md

   * Indicate what % done you are on the project.
 "I'm 30% done this, and stuck on X. I already tried A and B."
   * Show what you've already tried.
   * After you get a response, say it back to the mentor to demonstrate your understanding.
+  * Document what you learned.
+If it will apply to others, put it in a public space such as this manual